Real-time Deformation-aware Control for Autonomous Robotic Subretinal Injection under iOCT Guidance: DISCUSSION AND FUTURE WORK

 Our second experimental evaluation compared our method with the fixed-point targeting method used in \cite{Dehghani-23}.
 These experiments highlight the effects of tissue deformation and underscore the necessity for a deformation-aware control strategy for successful subretinal injection.

-By comparing the needle insertion to two different virtual target layers, we observed that the fixed-point targeting pushed the retina down without reaching the moved target, in some cases failing to penetrate the ILM altogether.
+By comparing the needle insertion to two different virtual target layers, we observed that the fixed-point targeting pushed the retina down without reaching the relocated target, in some cases failing to penetrate the ILM altogether.
 Our method was able to overcome these limitations by continuously monitoring the needle's position in relation to the virtual target layer, ensuring its correct placement relative to the RPE.
-The $0.4 mm/s$ maximum velocity, $40\%$ target experiment of our method had two cases of outliers due to segmentation errors.
-With the outliers removed, the total final error is reduced to $23\pm13\mu m$.
-This error is acceptable based on the anatomical target area of 25-30$\mu m$ \cite{Karampelas2013-ch}.
+Our final axial error, 17 \textmu m, is acceptable based on the anatomical target area of 25-30 \textmu m \cite{Karampelas2013-ch}.
+For reference \cite{Dehghani-23} achieved an average 32 \textmu m Euclidean error in reaching the target.

-Although the fixed-point method from \cite{Dehghani-23} demonstrated better needle positioning accuracy near the target in space, average $32 \mu m$ Euclidian error compared to our $29 \mu m$ axial error, our approach proved superior in achieving accurate anatomical targeting.
-This difference was also reflected in bleb creation, where our method, despite slightly lower spatial accuracy, reliably produced blebs.
-The comparison method on the other hand resulted in fluid being injected into the vitreous.
+Based on the successful bleb creation frequency, our method proved superior in achieving accurate anatomical targeting by reliably producing blebs.
+The comparison method, on the other hand, often resulted in fluid being injected into the vitreous.
 We believe this is due to the needle's ability to puncture the ILM and position itself more effectively within the retina.
 This suggests that accurate anatomical targeting is critical for successful bleb creation and fluid delivery.
 Additionally, our method was slower, taking on average 2.8 seconds per needle insertion.

-One notable issue is the \textit{bounce-back} effect, previously described in \cite{pannek}.
+One notable issue is the \textit{bounce back} effect, previously described in \cite{pannek}.
 This phenomenon occurs when the tissue recoils closer to the start position following needle penetration, causing the needle to advance relative to the ILM position but not the RPE position.
 Due to system latencies, our method may not always react quickly enough to identify this effect, leading to overshooting the target and risking damage to the RPE layer.